 When a company can no longer keep their business going, they will find themselves either having it struck off, or liquidating it.
 While they both result in the closing of a limited company, it’s important to understand that striking off a company and dissolving it, is very different to winding it up through liquidation.
 So, what sets them apart and what benefits do either bring when closing a limited company?

-Simply put, striking a company off the register is very informal, costs about £10 and involve little administration, plus, it can be done by a company director.
-On the other hand, when a company goes into liquidation, this has a lot more formal administration involved can cost several thousands of pounds and must be carried out by a licensed insolvency practitioner, like Bridge Newland.
+Simply put, striking a company off the register is very informal, costs about 10, and involves little administration, plus, it can be done by a company director.
+On the other hand, when a company goes into liquidation, this has a lot more formal administration involved can cost several thousands of pounds, and must be carried out by a licensed insolvency practitioner, like Bridge Newland.

 At this point, your limited company will officially and legally no longer exist, so a second notice will be published in the Gazette.
 It’s that simple.